ramonarroyo/DEV277x/README.md

 ## Module Project - Company Structure

 This project is a collection of classes using inheritance, super classes, abstract classes, and polymorphism to create the structure of many possible roles for employees in a company.

+## Module Project - Animal Kingdom

+This project is a simulation world with multiple animals classes with different behaviors developed using all the OOP concepts learned so far.